NorbertKoziana/Spring-Boot-Authentication/README.md

 - **User Information:**
   - `GET /user/info` - Get information about the currently logged-in user.

+- **User Blocking:**
+  - `PATCH /users/{email}/block` - Block a user by their email address.
+This operation is restricted to admin users only.

 - **Access Control:**
   - `GET /` - Public endpoint available to all users.